Patching the bug is just the start, it seems...

 Twenty of Australia's ASX top 200 organisations have been exposed to the dangerous 'heart bleed' vulnerability in OpenSSL, which was revealed yesterday.

-protocols, contains a bug in its heartbeat extension that validates site connections.
+OpenSSL, an open-source implementation of the SSL and TLS protocols, contains a bug in its heartbeat extension that validates site connections.

 Attackers could exploit the read-overrun bug to quietly connect to vulnerable servers which would leak memory that could include usernames and passwords and even the SSL server's private key.